 This course enables students to broaden their understanding of mathematics as it is applied in important areas in day-to-day living.
-Students will solve problems associated with earning money, paying taxes, and making purchases; apply calculations of simple and compound interest in saving, investing, and borrowing; and calculate the costs of transportation and travel in a variety of settings.
-Prerequisite: Mathematics, Grade 9, Academic or Applied
+Students will solve problems associated with earning money,

 MFM2P - Foundations of Mathematics, Grade 10, Applied Compulsory

 This course enables students to consolidate their understanding of linear relationships and extend their problem-solving and algebraic skills through investigation, the effective use of technology, and hands-on activities.
 Students will develop and graph equations in analytical geometry; solve and apply linear systems, using real-life examples; and explore and interpret graphs of quadratic relations.
 Students will investigate similar triangles, the trigonometry of right triangles, and the measurement of three-dimensional figures.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.
 Prerequisite: Mathematics, Grade 9, Academic or Applied